 Otherwise it’s like blasting your miniature plants with fire hose.
 You’ll literally blow them away.

-In the past I’ve used a mister (otherwise known as a spritzer or atomiser) as it’s very gentle and there’s no risk of overdoing it.
+In the past I’ve used a plant mister (otherwise known as a spritzer or atomiser) as it’s very gentle and there’s no risk of overdoing it.

 Though to be honest, I found it to take too long to properly water a terrarium of any significant size (like 30+ sprays – exhausting).
 It’s still useful for spraying solutions though, I spray chamomile tea occasionally to prevent mould.